 Life is mixture of good and evil.
 We are imperfect people living in an imperfect world.
 There’s much in our nation that is both good and bad.
 Our governmental officials are both good and bad.
 There’s much in our Church that is good, and there are some bad things in it too.
 If we’re honest, we see that there is both good and bad in us individually and collectively.
 Everywhere we look we find this strange mixture of what’s right and what’s wrong.

 The world of great literature and the world of great art try to help us deal with this mixture of good and evil.
 The famous Star Wars movie series presents good people who, for some mysterious reason, go over to the Dark Side.
-The authors and producers of Star Wars don’t give us an explanation of why this happens, they give us only the epic struggle of good overcomimg evil.
-The world’s great writers, novelists and poets give us no ultimate answer to the problem of evil’s origins; the only thing they can do is help us deal with the problem of evil, not solve it.
+The authors and producers of Star Wars didn’t give us an explanation of why this happens, theygave us only the epic struggle of good trying to overcome evil.
+The world’s great writers, novelists and poets give us no ultimate answer to the problem of evil’s origins; the only thing they can do is help us deal with the problem.

 As followers of Jesus Christ, what do we do with the problem of evil?
 That’s the question raised in today’s readings.
 Answering the question is a big problem for all of us.
 Just what do we do when it comes to ridding ourselves and our world of evil?
 The Scripture passages in today’s first reading and today’s gospel account suggest that we deal with evil as God deals with it, with patience and forbearance.
 Evil will eventually reveal itself and evil will eventually suffer the consequences it brings down upon itself.
 Sin brings with it its own suffering and punishment.
-God, however, is not quick to render final judgments upon us.
-In His infinite patience and loving mercy God gives us plenty of time to make multiple decisions to choose what is decent, right, and good.
-In a very real sense God doesn’t have to condemn us; we do a good job in condemning ourselves.
-That is perhaps why God is both just and merciful at the same time.
+Don’t we see that?

 Which brings me to the second point, namely the fact that so very often what is evil appears to be good, and what is good appears to be evil.
 We can’t make the sorting, only God can.